alexmorozov/blog/content/django-pdf-msword-excel-templates.md

 *Templated-docs* uses LibreOffice for conversion under the hood, so make sure you have a recent version installed (5.x versions will do fine).
-There is no need of having LibreOffice running all the time, in fact, you don't even need a graphical subsystem installed on your server.
+There is no need of having LibreOffice running all the time, in fact, you don't even need a graphical subsystem to be installed on your server.
 We'll use the suite as a library via the LibreOfficeKit API.
 Note the path Libreoffice has been installed to, we might need it later.

 ### 2. Install `templated-docs`